Banyc/DailyHealthReportZju/README.md

     - Then, close the browser and run the program again.
 - OR set your `Username` and `Password` in file `appsettings.secret.json` before running the APP

-And then please follow the instruction in console to complete your geometric information.
+And then, please follow the instruction in the console to complete your geometric information.

 ## Customize